 - In front of a body of water

-- A place that is important to your family (first date site, where you found out you were pregnant, etc.)
+- A place important to your family (first date site, where you found out you were pregnant, etc.)

-- Props for fall photos, if you’re taking them at home, can range depending on theme.
+If you’re taking them at home, props for fall photos can vary depending on the theme.
 If your family is full of football fanatics, that could be a great way to incorporate your personality by having team logo items with you.
-Or, if you’re looking to go more subtly fall, vases with various fall flowers, wheat, or even wreaths that speak autumn to you would be lovely.
+Or, if you’re looking to go more subtly fall, vases with various fall flowers, wheat, or even fall wreaths would be lovely.
 As with all things, the best part about arranging this kind of organized fun is adding that spark that is uniquely your family into it.

 When to Take Family Photos

-Dusk is a beautiful time to take advantage of nature’s beauty for your family photos, so try to schedule the day in a fun and meaningful way that allows for pictures at this time and followed by a fun family dinner–be it a night out or frozen pizza and cookies at home.
+Dusk is a beautiful time to take advantage of nature’s beauty for your family photos.
+Try to schedule the day in a fun and meaningful way that allows for pictures at this time and is followed by a fun family dinner—be it a night out or frozen pizza and cookies at home.

-The main thing is that you’re creating memories that you’ll have to look back on for years to come, and your family will eventually thank you for those having them don those sweaters they once griped over.
+The main thing is that you’re creating memories that you’ll have to look back on for years to come.
+Your family will eventually thank you for having them don those sweaters they once griped over.